 2. Check for onscreen alerts

-Look for any onscreen notifications or alerts.
+Look for any onscreen alerts or notifications.
 Inspect the onscreen network icon specifically.

 Network icon shows as completely disconnected -> proceed to “6.
 Local failure”.